-While both NCDC and GISS often experience quite large administrative changes (see example on p.10), and therefore essentially are unstable temperature records, the changes introduced to HadCRUT are fewer and smaller.
+While both NCDC and GISS often experience quite large administrative changes (see example on p.10), and therefore essentially must be considered as unstable records, the changes introduced to HadCRUT are fewer and smaller.
 For obvious reasons, as the past does not change, any record undergoing continuing changes cannot describe the past correctly all the time.
-Frequent and large corrections in a database inevitably signal a fundamental doubt about what is likely to represent the correct values.
+Frequent and large corrections in a database inevitably signal a fundamental uncertainty about what is likely to represent the correct values.